 Are you considering a credit freeze or a fraud alert?
 Both of these options make it more difficult for an identity thief to open a new account in your name, but they don't offer the same amount of protection.
-If you’re the victim of identity theft—or think you might soon be—read on to get information that can help you figure out which option is best for you.
+Read on to get information that can help you figure out which option is best for you.

 To protect your file with the three major credit reporting agencies—Equifax, Experian, and TransUnion—you have to initiate a freeze with each bureau.
 (Learn more about credit freezes, including how to set one up, in What's a Credit Freeze and When Should I Use One?)

-Once your credit file is under a credit freeze, creditors will only be able to access your account if you unfreeze it for a specific time period or for a specific company or person.
+Once your credit file is under a credit freeze, creditors will only be able to access your account if you unfreeze it for a specific time period or a specific company or person.
 To unfreeze and refreeze your credit file, you’ll need to use a Personal Identification Number (PIN).
-It’s best to unfreeze at least three days before you apply for credit to make sure the thaw goes through in time.
-The cost and requirements for adding and removing a freeze varies from state to state—it usually $10 or less for a freeze—and fees are normally waived for victims of identity theft and sometimes those over age 65.

 When you place a fraud alert on your credit file, a creditor has to take extra steps to verify the identity of the person requesting credit before proceeding with the transaction.
 It doesn’t cost anything to place a fraud alert on your credit file.

 The following types of fraud alerts are available: